Pietro Caproni

 Caproni casts can be identified by a metal hallmark imbedded into the base of the cast.
 Early casts have brass hallmarks bearing "PP CAPRONI & BROTHER PLASTIC ARTS, BOSTON, MA."
 In later years the medium changed to aluminum.
-In 1932 the company changed names to 'Caproni Galleries, Inc' and was a supplier to Disney for the plaster figurines of all the Disney characters.
-Amadeo Nardini, owner of a casting company which specialized in ecclesiastical subjects, bought the company around 1940 and ran it as "Caproni Galleries of Amadeo."
+In 1932 the company changed its name to Caproni Galleries, Inc and supplied Disney with plaster figurines of all the Disney characters.
+Amadeo Nardini, owner of a casting company that specialized in ecclesiastical subjects, bought the company around 1940 and ran it under the name Caproni Galleries of Amadeo.

 Pietro was born in Barga, Italy and left Italy for Boston in the late 1870s.
 His first marriage to Jane M. Stayner produced four children and the marriage ended in divorce.
 His second wife and later widow, Gertrude Brinkhaus, was an advocate of art in Public Schools and later saw through her husband's wish to bequest a Maternity Wing to the Barga Hospital, at the time the largest private gift to the Italian people, as acknowledged by Benito Mussolini.
 Pietro and Gertrude are buried at Forest Hills Cemetery in Boston's Jamaica Plain neighborhood.
 The Sleeping and Awakening Lion statues are based on Antonio Canova's design for the Tomb of Pope Clement XIII in Rome.